nicolaei/master/docs/thesis/source/03_requirements_and_problems.md

-In addition to this, if it is not possible for the access point to send data while scanning, then another problem will arise: *How can we make sure that the client's are able to continue using the network when the clustering algorithm asks for the current status of the network?*.
+In addition to this, if it is not possible for the access point to send data while scanning, then another problem will arise: *How can we make sure that the clients are able to continue using the network when a channel allocation algorithm asks for the current status of the network?*.

-If we can't transmit og receive data during the whole duration of the scan, we might even need to schedule the discovery period to periods where the network is less utilized, or find a way to decrease the consecutive time that is spendt scanning.
+If we can't transmit or receive data during the whole duration of the scan, we might need to schedule the discovery period to when the network is less utilized, or find a way to decrease the consecutive time that is spent scanning.

 Scan Accuracy